 Generally speaking, life insurance death proceeds are income tax-free.
 If the policy owner dies while the policy is still active, beneficiaries may receive an income tax-free payout to use however they choose.
 With that said, there are some important things to note:

 - Death benefits paid by installments.
 If a beneficiary chooses to receive the death benefits in installments, he or she may generate some taxable income.
 But only on amounts that exceed the death proceeds, which is determined by the settlement option the beneficiary selects.

 - Estate taxes.
 The IRS allows a lifetime tax exemption on gifts and estates.
 Each year, this limit adjusts for inflation.
-The estate tax exemption is $12,060,000 for 2022.
+The estate tax exemption is $13.61 million for 2024.
 Because life insurance proceeds are considered part of a beneficiary's taxable estate, those proceeds could be subject to estate tax if the amount exceeds their remaining lifetime exclusion at the time of the policy owner's death.
 Though this differs from income tax, it's still worth consideration.

 - Transfer-for-value rule.
 Some insurance companies may allow you to sell your life insurance policy to someone else in exchange for something of value (i.e., money, a property or other valuable item).
 In those cases, part of your death benefit would then be taxed as ordinary income assuming it does not fall under an exception.